kreyzeguillian/Programming-Assigments/PA-4/readme.md

                 ['Name', 'GEAS', 'Electronics']].reset_index(drop=1)
 Instru
 ```
-- The last five rows of the data frame is displayed using function `.tail(default = 5)`.
+- The data frame `df` is indexed to create a new subset.

 **Output of Cell 3**: